fenago/automated-machine-learning/lab_guides/Lab_3.md

 Feature selection
 =================

-An ML model uses some critical features to learn patterns in data.
-All other features add noise to the model, which may lead to a drop in the model\'s accuracy and overfit the model to the data as well.
-So, selecting the right features is essential.
-Also, working a reduced set of important features reduces the model training time.

-The following are some of the ways to select the right features prior creating a model:

--   We can identify the correlated variables and remove any one of the highly-correlated values
--   Remove the features with low variance
--   Measure information gain for the available set of features and choose the top *N* features accordingly

-Also, after creating a baseline model, we can use some of the below methods to select the right features:

--   Use linear regression and select variables based on *p* values
--   Use stepwise selection for linear regression and select the important variables
--   Use random forest and select the top *N* important variables

 In the following sections, we will see some of the ways available in scikit-learn to reduce the number of features available in a dataset.